HypeMC/versioning-bundle/README.md

 ## Features

-- Stores the application's version & release date into a compliant YAML or XML Symfony container configuration file
+- Stores the application's version & release date into a compliant YAML Symfony container configuration file
 - Automatically imports the file with the parameters into Symfony's container
 - Supports multiple versioning strategies & creating custom ones
 - Includes a console command for incrementing the version using the configured versioning strategy